xiurongy3506/independent_study/entries/entry3.md

 - [ ] Learn how to built a basic timer
 - [ ] Plan & Built a pomodoro timer

-Now that I have finished the tutorial, next week I will be mostly working with the app rather than the playground.
+Now that I have finished the tutorial, **next week** I will be mostly working with the app rather than the playground (where I test codes).
 In fact, after the tutorial, I actually felt like I understand the previoud app functions better.

 For instance, below are the **terms I recognized** from what I learned this week.
 <p align="center">